google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 ## X-height

-The x-height is the height of the lowercase letters (disregarding ascenders or descenders), typically exemplified by the letter x.
+The x-height is the height of the lowercase letters (disregarding ascenders or descenders), typically exemplified by the letter “x”.
 The relationship of the x-height to the nominal body of the typeface defines the perceived type size.
 A typeface with a large x-height looks much bigger than a typeface with a small x-height at the same size.
 Learn more in our lesson, [“Exploring x-height & the em square.”](/lesson/exploring_x_height_the_em_square)

 Typefaces with large x-heights render well in busy backgrounds because their larger counters aid legibility.
 Characters with three horizontal strokes, such as “a,” “e,” and “s” benefit from a higher x-height.

 Although typefaces with large x-heights are more legible when viewed at a distance, an excessive x-height can lead to the misrecognition of letters.
 The x-height should be optimized to get the right balance between [ascenders](/glossary/ascenders_descenders) and the area of counters, keeping in mind the deterioration caused by rounding and irradiation.

 - The impact of x-height diminishes with narrow character widths.
 Therefore, these two factors should be considered in tandem.
-- In the case of letters with two horizontal strokes (o,z,b,d,p,q) a large x-height has less impact on the legibility.
+- In the case of letters with two horizontal strokes (o,z,b,d,p,q), a large x-height has less impact on the legibility.
 - The use of a large x-height in some cases might lead to misrecognition of letters, if the x-height is too close to the ascender height (see image), which usually gets suppressed by rounding at the edges because of irradiation—thereby decreasing the legibility.
 - Ascenders play a bigger role in letter recognition as compared to descenders.